-- 1. Students must be admitted to the university and have completed 30 hours of general education course work. - 2.
-Students must participate in an orientation session prior to being admitted to the social work program.
-The orientation lasts one week and is offered in August and January. - 3.
+- 1. Students must be admitted to the university and have completed 30 hours of liberal arts course work. - 2.
 Students must take SWO 201 Introduction to the Profession of Social Work as the initial social work course.
 This course is offered in the fall and spring semesters.
 Students are expected to take the course during the second semester of the sophomore year.
 Successful completion of the course with a grade of "C" or better is required as part of the admissions requirement to the Social Work Program.
 Students are allowed to take SWO 201 after completion of 30 hours.